We're here to help!

 According to SolarReviews, the federal solar investment tax credit saves homeowners $6,545 on average when they install solar.

 As you can imagine, each state has different solar incentives, so it’s important to do some research into what you personally qualify for.
-For the purpose of this video, we’re going to take a look at New York State’s programs because that’s where we’re located.
+We're going to take a look at New York State’s programs because that’s where we’re located.

-New York State offers residents a 25% tax credit when the solar panels are installed at your personal residence.
+New York State offers residents a 25% tax credit called the Solar Energy System Equipment Credit.
 Whether you buy your system up front, finance, lease, or enter into a written purchase of power agreement, you may qualify for this credit.
-However, it’s important to know that this tax credit is limited to $5,000 but can be carried over for up to five years.
+However, it’s important to know that this tax credit is limited to $5,000 but can be carried over on your New York State income tax for up to five years.

 Residents of New York City are offered a tax abatement, which replaces the property tax exemption we just discussed.
 From January 1, 2024 through January 1, 2035, NYC offers eligible residents a 7.5% abatement.
 The abatement is applied to your property for a 4 year period following approval and will be equal to 7.5% of your installation cost, equal to your property tax, or $62,500 – depending on which is lowest.

-Don’t get too wrapped up on Reddit posts that are a hot bed for shaming the looks of solar panels.
+Don’t get too wrapped up on Reddit posts that are a hot bed for shaming the appearance of solar panels on your home.
 While we appreciate your eye for aesthetics, there are some workarounds you can consider when you want to go solar but keep your curb appeal.

 Solar systems have come so far in the looks department.
 Modernized manufacturing has really honed in on sleeker designs that blend more seamlessly with your roof.
 Panel color, design, and which mounting system you use can all be discussed when speaking to professional installers about your needs, wants, and concerns.